Familiarize yourself with common terms used across the self-directed retirement industry.

 If a distribution from an IRA or a retirement plan is paid directly to you, you can deposit all or a portion of it in an IRA or a retirement plan within 60 days.
 Taxes will be withheld from a distribution from a retirement plan (see below), so you’ll have to use other funds to roll over the full amount of the distribution.
 This is usually unnecessary with Rocket Dollar, and can be accomplished by a trustee to trustee transfer or direct rollover.

 Investors who are financially sophisticated and have a reduced need for the protection provided by regulatory disclosure filings.
 Include natural high net worth individuals (HNWI), banks, insurance companies, brokers and trusts.
+You do not need to be an accredited investor to use a Rocket Dollar account, you are only restricted from accredited investor requirement investments.

 Short for "Automated Clearing House" and (ACH) Network is an electronic funds-transfer system that you can use at our partner bank with your retirement dollars with full checkbook control.